 The first hit buckled his left knee.
 When he put his arm down to catch himself, a flash of crimson under his chin stood him back up before doubling him over.
 His jaw hung loose, like it had become unhinged.

 Blackout gripped Rose’s arm with both of his through the thin, red fabric, all the while clawing desperately for the raw skin underneath.
-He looked at her—lips fat and bloody, eye swollen, nose dripping blood—and managed to grin.
+He looked at them—lips fat and bloody, eye swollen, nose dripping blood—and managed to grin.
 “Shh,” he said.
 “You’re just gonna have a little nap now.”

-Blackout laid her gently on the pavement.
+Blackout laid them gently on the pavement.
 He wanted to let out a deep, deep sigh, but his cracked ribs sent a bolt of pain straight through his entire body.
 His vision traced a blurry line to the camera, so he stiffened his back, raised his chin, and trudged towards the pound with all the vigor of a zombie.

 Fifteen feet up the street to his right, Fern was haphazardly throwing fireballs at China Pot.